-- Enable Auto Update Click the checkbox to auto update the SPI update image at power up.
+- Enable Auto Update Click the check box to auto update the SPI update image at power up.
 Auto-update occurs only when the SPI update image Design Version is greater than the Design Version already on the device.
-When enabling Auto Update, Programming Recovery must also be enabled and this checkbox will be disabled. - Enable Programming Recovery Click the checkbox to enable programming recovery in the event of a power failure during programming. - SPI clock frequency Sets your SPI clock frequency.
+When enabling Auto Update, Programming Recovery must also be enabled and this check box will be disabled. - Enable Programming Recovery Click the check box to enable programming recovery in the event of a power failure during programming. - SPI clock frequency Sets your SPI clock frequency.
 SPI is a full duplex, four-wire synchronous transfer protocol that supports programmable clock polarity (SPO) and clock phase (SPH).
 The state of SPO and SPH control bits decides the data transfer modes.
-See the SmartFusion2 Microcontroller Subsystem User's Guide or the IGLOO2 High Performance Memory Subsystem User's Guide for more information.
-Select one of the following for the SPI Clock Frequency Values (MHz): - 1.00 - -2.08 - -3.13 - 4.16
+For more information, see the SmartFusion2 Microcontroller Subsystem User's Guide or the IGLOO2 High Performance Memory Subsystem User's Guide.
+Select one of the following for the SPI Clock Frequency Values (MHz): - 1.00 - 2.08 - 3.13 - 4.16 - 5.00 - 6.25

-- 6.25 - 8.30 - 12.50 - SPI data transfer mode Sets your SPI data transfer mode for SPO and SPH.
+- 12.50 - SPI data transfer mode Sets your SPI data transfer mode for SPO and SPH.
 The SPO control bit determines the polarity of the clock and SPS defines the slave select behavior.
 SPS is hardcoded to b'1 and cannot be changed.
 The SPH control bit determines the clock edge that captures the data.
-See the SmartFusion2Microcontroller Subsystem User's Guide or the IGLOO2 High Performance Memory Subsystem User's Guide for more information.
+For more information, see the SmartFusion2 Microcontroller Subsystem User's Guide or the IGLOO2 High Performance Memory Subsystem User's Guide.

-Programming Recovery cannot be updated with UEK1 or UEK2 programming files.
+Programming Recovery cannot be updated with \UEK1 or \UEK2 programming files.
 Only the master programming file can be used.